 Darryl Butt

-Also current Director of the Center for Multi-Scale Fluid-Solid Interactions in Architected and Natural Materials Energy Frontier Research Center, Butt is a celebrated, inter-disciplinary educator and oil painter.
+Also current Director of the Center for Multi-Scale Fluid-Solid Interactions in Architected and Natural Materials Energy Frontier Research Center, Butt is a celebrated, interdisciplinary educator and oil painter.
 He promotes a de-silo-ed approach to looking at research problems and projects.
-Using a “flipped classroom” model and a dynamic (as in changeable, by all involved) syllabus, his vertically integrated approach not only flattens hierarchies and disassembles firewalls between disciplines but encourages greater diversity and inclusion from traditionally under-represented student groups.
+Using a “flipped classroom” model and a dynamic (as in changeable, by all involved) syllabus, his vertically integrated approach flattens hierarchies, disassembles firewalls between disciplines, and encourages a sense of belonging among all students.

 His monthly painting workshops in the CMES’s advising center are popular and creates a space for the scientifically minded and others to get out of their empirical box and into an integrated one, shot through with creativity, innovation and “flow.”
 It’s an approach inspired by the 15th century scientist and artist Leonardo da Vinci.